salilab/PMI_analysis/README.md

-These scripts are used to analyze a series of trajactories, look at their scores, determine when each score has equilibrated, and select models for further analysis.
+These scripts are used to analyze a series of trajectories, look at their scores, determine when each score has equilibrated, and select models for further analysis.
 Sample scrips are in the *example* folder.
 These scripts assume that you are a series of IMP runs named run_0, run_1, ...

 ## Dependencies:
 * multiprocessing